 An ego bracer is issued to every citizen in Nodd.
-This wristband can send messages, search the arcanet, store items and familiars, record holograms, cast basic spells, and more.
+This wristband can access one's ego file, send messages, search the arcanet, store items and familiars, record holograms, cast basic spells, and more.

 The screen doesn’t have buttons of any kind, but rather demands the user concentrate on the desired information.
 The bracer’s audio will be present in the user’s head, and visuals will manifest above the bracer’s screen as a magic hologram.
 Only the user will see or hear this information; others will only see a colorful jumble of symbols and shapes.
 If the user is unable to concentrate, the hologram and sounds will fail to manifest.
 If the user cannot see, or has no sense of sight, one can learn to manifest the information in other ways, or purchase an ego bracer for one’s specific situation.